phyxdown/ionejs/README.md

 3.view the page:
 ```
-  % open localhost:8000 with your modern browser.
+  % view localhost:8000 in modern browser.
 ```
-Everything goes smoothly if you see the FPS.
+Everything goes smoothly if you see FPS.

 ## Adding a Writer
 Modify main.js: